kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 To be honest: if you want search engine functionality on your Jekyll site, you really can just use one of the Google solutions and move on.
 It works fine and doesn't a JS solution to create Jekyll search functionality on your page.

-Finally, you may read this and some point and say "Isn't it easier to just place the fallback code in `<noscript>`?".
+Finally, you may read this and some point and say "Isn't it easier to just place the fallback code inside a `<noscript>` tag?".
 No, because it doesn't always work and if you're coding in XHTML instead of any version of HTML, `<noscript>` won't work at all.
 [The W3C HTML5 specification is clear about all this](http://www.w3.org/html/wg/drafts/html/master/scripting-1.html#the-noscript-element "Read the noscript section of the HTML5 specification").

 <a name="fallback-code"></a>
 ## The Various Versions Of Google CSE We Can Use For Our Fallback Code